Conyers Middleton: Dispute with Bentley

 When Middleton's case was heard in the court of king's bench (Trinity term 1721), he was found guilty of libel.
 Sentence was delayed.
 Friends subscribed towards his expenses, and he obtained the intercession of a highly placed person for a lenient sentence.
 The chief justice John Pratt advised the two doctors to avoid scandal by a compromise, and Bentley finally accepted an apology.
 Middleton, however, had to pay his own costs, and expenses of his opponent.

 The dispute flared up again, to end on a note of bathos.
 Middleton's supporters (14 December 1721), passed a vote through the university Senate making him a librarian—a salaried "Protobibliothecarius" of the university library—a new post, on the pretext of the king's recent donation of Bishop John Moore's library.
-Middleton in 1723 published a plan for the future arrangement of the books; but with swipes at Bentley for retaining some manuscripts (the Codex Bezæ among them) in his own house, and on the court of king's bench.
+Middleton in 1723 published a plan for the future arrangement of the books; but with swipes at Bentley for retaining some manuscripts (the priceless Codex Bezae among them) in his own house, and on the court of king's bench.
 Bentley appealed to the court, and on 20 June 1723 Middleton was fined, and ordered to provide securities for good behaviour for a year.
 Middleton went off to Italy.
 On his return he renewed his old suit for the four guineas.
 Bentley did not oppose him, and in February 1726 Middleton at last got back his fee, together with 12s. costs.